Gradient Methods with Memory for Minimizing Composite Functions: Accelerating the Efficient Gradient Method with Memory

+At every wrapper iteration $j \geq 1$ \emph{when $E_j$ is not triggered}, we distinguish two cases.
+If the geometric decrease condition

 holds, then we proceed to the next instance of $\mathcal{R}$ without need to adjust any parameters to attain a linear rate.
-If the condition in \eqref{label_151} is not satisfied, then a backtrack of the wrapper scheme occurs, which involves the increase of the threshold value $\bar{U}$.
-The entire wrapper scheme is listed in Algorithm~\ref{label_152}.
+If the condition in \eqref{label_153} is not satisfied, then an adjustment of the wrapper scheme occurs, which involves the increase of the threshold value $\bar{U}_j$.
+These increases eventually stop when $\bar{U}_j \geq U_{\operatorname{max}}$, whereby \eqref{label_151} implies \eqref{label_153}.
+We thus have $\bar{U}_j < s U_{\operatorname{max}}$ and at every wrapper step $j$, we automatically obtain an estimate of $\mu$ in the form

+The condition $E_j$ ends the restarts if triggered for any $j\geq 1$.
+The entire wrapper scheme is listed in Algorithm~\ref{label_154}.

+\paragraph{Complexity analysis} To analyze the worst-case complexity of Algorithm~\ref{label_154}, we need to introduce a fundamental property of composite objectives endowed with the quadratic functional growth property in \eqref{label_003}.
+It is similar to but not the same as the Polyak-\L{}ojasiewicz inequality, which does not hold in this context. \begin{lemma} At every feasible point $\bm{x}$, the squared norm of \emph{any} subgradient taken with coefficient $2/\mu$ constitutes an upper bound on the optimality gap, namely